nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 - **Literature / information references:** additional bibliography block below
 - **External links (tools, sites, platforms):** as hyper-link
-- **Knowledge base cross-references:** relative path to *.md document, **BUT** replace the `.md` file extension with `.html`, as the markdown files are parsed to html.
+- **Knowledge Base cross-references:** relative path to *.md document, **BUT** replace the `.md` file extension with `.html`, as the markdown files are parsed to html.

 ### Relative Paths

 We SHOULD always try to use relative paths, as they are easier to maintain.
 Although useful, they need a bit more fine tuning, as there are several options.

 One of the major issues with relative paths is that during development the pages are accessed by `/`, for example `/docs/README.html`.
 Published they will be accessed by `/nfdi4plants.knowledgebase` (`/nfdi4plants.knowledgebase/docs/README.html`).
 In the following, some ideas are described on how to deal with this:

 - **Basic relative paths:** These will look like this: `[Test](/README.html)`.
 By starting with `/` we implicitly say "start at host".
 So in development it will start with `http://127.0.0.1:8080/`, in production it will start with `https://nfdi4plants.github.io/`.
-Because in production we also need would need `https://nfdi4plants.github.io/nfdi4plants.knowledgebase/`, this type of relative paths can create issues! ⚠️
+Because in production we also need `https://nfdi4plants.github.io/nfdi4plants.knowledgebase/`, this type of relative paths can create issues! ⚠️
 - **Relative paths in sidebar:** The sidebars actually check if you are currently in `dotnet fornax watch` mode.
 So you can use basic relative paths here.
 Example `
     ```markdown
     ```Fundamentals